 Claim your free Professional account on Overleaf by signing up (or signing in) below.
 You'll need to verify an MIT Haystack email address (e.g. email@example.com) in order to receive your free Professional account.

-Join a community of over 35 authors at MIT Haystack Observatory
+Join a community of authors at MIT Haystack Observatory

 Welcome to your quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!